xinwenfu/VChat_GMON_SEH/README.md

 	   <img src="Images/I26.png" width=600>

 13. Modify the [exploit5.py] exploit script to have your new long `jmp` instruction, set a breakpoint at the `pop/pop/ret` SEH gadget and observe it's behavior!
+We want to ensure we jump to the start of the buffer we have overflown.

    1. Observe the exploit hitting the `pop/pop/ret` gadget after passing the exception to the program.